moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 0x0000000010001000 0x0000000010263000 0x0000000000262000 0x0000000000001000 r-x /home/ubuntu/tsgctf4/pwn/sloader/src/sloader  <-  $rcx, $rip
 ```

-Which means, we don't have to leak any address to bypass ALSR.
+This means we don't have to leak any address to bypass ALSR.

 Now the problem is how do I bypass the stack canary?
 If you try to input a large buffer (like "A" * 100) to it, you will notice that you can overwrite the return address!